 Child abuse is an epidemic.
-We teach children about fire safety and bullying, but what about staying safe from abuse?
-90% of the time, children are abused by someone they know, love, and trust.
-We teach our children about strangers, but the conversation needs to extend further.
+We teach our kids about fire safety and how to look both ways when crossing the street, but what about protecting their bodies?
+Considering that 90% of the time, children are abused by someone they know, love, and trust, this conversation must extend beyond talking to children about “stranger danger.”

 REMEMBER, PRIVATES ARE PRIVATE

 ROAR was created by Stacy McNeiland, CEO of The CARE Center in Oklahoma City after discovering a lack of child-friendly, research-based child abuse prevention programs available in the United States.
 McNeiland and The CARE Center staff knew they could develop an effective program that would be accepted, understood, and welcomed into homes, classrooms, and organizations.
 After extensive research, development, and concept testing, ROAR officially launched in April 2016.
 ROAR has received endorsements from the Oklahoma State Department of Health, Oklahoma State Department of Education, Oklahoma City Commission on Youth, Oklahoma City Public Schools, Edmond Public Schools and more.